aws-amplify/amplify-cli/packages/amplify-cli/docs/plugins.md

 }
 ```

-This is then accessible in your plugin's commands as `context.bar`.
+You can access extensions from your plugin's commands as `context.bar`.

-# Loading a plugin
+# Loading a Plugin

-To load a particular plugin (which has to start with `amplify-*`),
-install it to your project using `npm install --save-dev amplify-PLUGINNAME`,
-and amplify will pick it up automatically.
+All plugin names must start with `amplify-*`.
+To load a particular plugin, install it to your project using `npm install --save-dev amplify-PLUGINNAME` and then amplify picks it up automatically.